Same-sex marriage in the Republic of Ireland: Summary

 The Civil Partnership Act came into effect on 1 January 2011.
 It had been expected that the first ceremonies would not take place until April 2011 due to a three-month waiting period required by law for all civil ceremonies.
 However, the legislation provided a mechanism for exemptions to be sought through the courts, and the first partnership, which was between two men, was registered on 7 February 2011.
 While this ceremony was carried out publicly in the Civil Registration Office in Dublin, the mainstream media were not present.
 It was not until 5 April 2011, the date originally anticipated as the date for the first ceremonies, that the media covered a civil partnership.
 This partnership ceremony, which was between Hugh Walsh and Barry Dignam, also took place in Dublin.

-Tax codes were amended in July 2011 under the Finance (No. 3) Act 2011 to take account of civil partnerships.
-The Act, in the main, is retrospective to 1 January 2011 and it creates virtual parity, in taxation matters, between civil partners on the one hand and married people on the other hand.
-The Social Welfare Code had already been amended in December 2010 to take account of civil partnerships.

 Registration of civil partnerships discontinued on the day same-sex marriage legislation came into effect in November 2015, though existing civil partners are permitted to retain their relationship status, as there is no automatic conversion from a civil partnership to marriage.